kaiewiggins/kaiewiggins.github.io/_posts/2018-03-22-One-Week-Left.md

 In case you're not used to thinking in terms of character (not word) counts, this is all REALLY short and limited.
 Spend some time browsing on the KS site before campaigning.
 You'll see that the first thing nominators see is your cover, title and tagline, so those have to pop.
 If they draw nominators in, they can hover over the cover to read the first half or so of your description, and click to see your campaign page, which includes the cover and tagline, full description, first few chapters of your book, and author bio, links, and any other information you shared.
 Keep in mind, there are less people looking at your material with each step.

-## The most important things are: cover, title, and one-liner.
+### The most important things are: cover, title, and one-liner

 These will automatically be seen by the most people and they're your chance to draw readers/nominators in.
 Next most important is your description, then your first lines/first chapters (expect to start losing people after 5-10 words if the opening isn't strong).